Problem definition¶

 namespace setup¶

-Configure Celeritas problems from input data.
+Configure a Celeritas problem from input data.

 This implementation detail is how